An intriguing medieval site

 Location: Winterbourne Medieval Barn

-Refreshments available on arrival and during talk.
+Refreshments available on arrival.
 Cash and card payments accepted.

 Free parking on site.
 Parking for this event will be at the Barn, BS36 1SE.